This example shows you how to generate and build a standalone ROS node from a Simulink model.

 Click on Simulation > Model Configuration Parameters.

 The model requires variable-sized arrays, so enable it by checking Code Generation > Interface > Software environment > Support > variable-size signals.
+Go to Hardwarde Implementation > Advanced Parameters and check Use Embedded Coder features to enable this option.

 In the Hardware Implementation pane of the Configuration Parameters dialog, set Hardware board to Robot Operating System (ROS), and click Apply.
 The Hardware board settings section contains settings specific to the generated ROS package, such as information to be included in the